Three engineers and three mathematicians were traveling to a conference by train.

 So after the conference, the mathematicians decided to copy the engineers on the return trip and save some money (being clever with money, and all that).

 When they got to the station, they bought a single ticket for the return trip, but to their astonishment, the engineers don’t buy a ticket at all.

 “How on earth are you going to travel without a ticket?” asked one perplexed mathematician.

 “Watch and you will see,” answered an engineer.

 When they boarded the train, the three mathematicians crammed into one restroom and the three engineers crammed into another one nearby.

-The train left the station and sShortly afterwards, one of the engineers leaves his restroom and walks over to the restroom where the mathematicians are hiding.
+The train left the station and sShortly afterwards, one of the engineers left his restroom and walked over to the restroom where the mathematicians were hiding.

 Image used under a Collective Commons License from: https://commons.wikimedia.org/wiki/File:Metropolitan_Railway_carriage_(first_class_interior)_(9129237231).jpg